devhawala/dwarf/readme.md

 #### Installing or building Dwarf

-Dwarf is available as ready to run release on Github: download the newest `dist.zip` package from the github repository, unzip the package, done (more or less).
+Dwarf is available as ready to run release on Github (file `dist.zip` in the github repository).

-The archive `dist.zip` contains a runnable jar `dwarf.jar` and the default keyboard mapping file, as well as sample configuration and shell script files for running XDE (Dawn) and GlobalView (GVWin) environments.
-Copy your disk and germ files for the environments into the corresponding directories and if necessary adapt the filenames in respective configuration file.
+See the above section "Quick start" for the installation of the package.

 Hint: the disk or floppy files should not reside in the same directory as the `dwarf.jar` file, as the Java runtime will high probably enforce the read-only access to files in this directory.
-The `dist.zip` archive contains a exemplary directory structure.

-For building from source, download the ZIP or clone the Dwarf Github repository, this gives you a project directory that can be imported into Eclipse (at least Mars release, preferably Neon).
+For building from source, download the ZIP or clone the Dwarf Github repository, this gives you a project directory that can be imported into Eclipse (Neon release or newer).
-The main Java class for the _Run Configuration_ is: `dev.hawala.dmachine.Dwarf`
+The main Java class for the _Run Configuration_ is: `dev.hawala.dmachine.DwarfMain`

 #### Defining the configuration of a Dwarf machine

-A Dwarf machine is configured with a conventional Java properties file, so the name-value separator is the `=` character and comments are introduced by a `#`.
+A Draco or Duchess machine is configured with a conventional Java properties file, so the name-value separator is the `=` character and comments are introduced by a `#`.

+Due to the specifics of the emulated hardware peripherals, Draco and Duchess have specific properties for their respective components, however sharing a set of common properties.
+The following sections first describe the common properties and then the specifics for Draco and Duchess.
+Looking at the comments in the sample configurations of the distribution package may also be helpful here.

-The following configuration parameters define a Dwarf machine:
+The following configuration parameters can or must be used for machines emulated with Draco and Duchess :

 - `boot`
-the filename of the boot disk
+the filename of the boot disk; this must specify a disk file in the correct format for the emulated system, i.e. a `.zdisk` file with a compressed 6085 disk image for Draco resp. an (uncompressed) `.dsk` file for Duchess; the emulator will automatically load the current delta file for that disk type
 _required_

-- `germ`
-the filename of the germ file
-_required_

 - `switches`
 the boot switches to use
 _optional, default_: `8Wy{|}\346\347\350\377`

-- `addressBitsReal`
-number of address bits for the real memory, this must be a value between 18 ad 23, giving between 256 kwords (512 kByte) and 8192 kwords (16 MByte)
-_optional, default_: `22`

-- `addressBitsVirtual`
-number of address bits for the virtual memory, this must be a value between `addressBitsReal` and 25, allowing up to 32768 kwords (64 MByte)
-_optional, default_: `23`

-- `displayWidth`
-the width of the mesa machine display in pixels, must be a multiple 16
-_optional, default_: `1024`

-- `displayHeight`
-the height of the mesa machine display in pixels
-_optional, default_: `640`

-- `displayTypeColor`
-boolean specifying the display mode for Dwarf: the value `false` specifies a monochrome display (default), while `true` specifies the display as 8-bit deep color display (with a color lookup table controlled by the OS running in the mesa machine);
-setting this option to `true` is intended for running GVWin 2.1, although the Dawn/XDE disk also works with color mode (not showing any colors however)
-_optional, default_: `false`

 - `keyboardMapFile`
 the name of the keyboard mapping file to use; see the syntax description at the